Unispectral-SW/uns-recruitment-quiz/docs/pages/tester.md

 #### 3. Feedback:
-when you finishing the quiz, you have to packing the following data and send to us:
+when you finishing the quiz, you have to compress the following files and send to us:
 1. all python scripts.
 2. screen recording which can show the whole process of running the two scripts.